 The hard-key system is less expensive at the time of initial purchase.
-However, the costs of purchasing additional keys and rekeying locks must be considered over the long run.
-Also, reissuing the same key to guest after guest presents a security problem.
+However, over the long run, the purchase of additional keys and the cost of rekeying locks need to be considered.
+Also, reissuing the same keys to guest after guest presents a security problem.
 Often, the guest fails to return the key at the time of checkout.
 If a careless guest discards a room key or a criminal steals a key, guest safety is jeopardized.
 If regular maintenance and rekeying lock tumblers are not part of the preventive maintenance plan (and budget), guest security is compromised.

-The electronic key system, smart card, and biometrics can be used for guest rooms as well as other areas of the hotel; they are an investment in guest security and safety.
-As each new guest registers, a fresh plastic key or minutia is produced.
-The new combination for the guest room lock or public/storage area responds only to the new guest room key or pass key.
-This procedure almost guarantees guest and employee safety.
-The initial investment in these types of systems must be evaluated against overall maintenance and replacement costs of a hard-key system and increased guest and employee security.
+The electronic key system and smart card can be used for guest rooms as well as other areas of the hotel; they are an investment in guest security and safety.
+As each new guest registers, a fresh plastic key is produced.
+The new combination for the guest room lock will respond only to the new guest room key.
+This procedure almost guarantees guest safety.
+The initial investment in this type of system has to be evaluated against overall maintenance and replacement costs of a hard-key system and increased guest security.